marios-r/TalentLMS-Additional-JavaScript/README.md

+# TalentLMS Additional JavaScript

-may make your life easier for 5 minutes :p
+Just decided to upload some custom JavaScript that may help or not some TalentLMS users.
+Nothing fancy but may make your life easier for 5 minutes :p

 I can't guarantee that the scripts will work allways and everywhere but I would appreciate it if you notify me.